Alps Advisors Inc. Invests $191,000 in Transocean Ltd. (NYSE:RIG)

 Wall Street Analysts Forecast Growth

-A number of equities analysts recently commented on the company.
-Susquehanna lowered their target price on Transocean from $4.20 to $3.30 and set a “neutral” rating for the company in a report on Monday, October 17th.
-BTIG Research upgraded Transocean from a “neutral” rating to a “buy” rating in a research note on Tuesday, September 6th.
-Barclays lifted their price objective on Transocean from $5.00 to $6.00 and gave the company an “overweight” rating in a research note on Tuesday, November 8th.
-Pareto Securities upgraded Transocean from a “hold” rating to a “buy” rating in a research note on Thursday, August 25th.
-Finally, StockNews.com upgraded Transocean from a “sell” rating to a “hold” rating in a research note on Friday, November 4th.
-Four research analysts have rated the stock with a hold rating and four have issued a buy rating to the company’s stock.
-Based on data from MarketBeat, Transocean has an average rating of “Moderate Buy” and an average target price of $4.52.
+Several research analysts have commented on the company.
+Piper Sandler lifted their price target on Transocean from $4.00 to $5.00 and gave the stock a “neutral” rating in a research report on Friday, November 18th.
+Pareto Securities raised Transocean from a “hold” rating to a “buy” rating in a report on Thursday, August 25th.
+Capital One Financial raised Transocean from an “equal weight” rating to an “overweight” rating and set a $4.50 target price on the stock in a report on Tuesday, August 2nd.
+Barclays boosted their target price on Transocean from $5.00 to $6.00 and gave the company an “overweight” rating in a report on Tuesday, November 8th.
+Finally, BTIG Research raised Transocean from a “neutral” rating to a “buy” rating in a report on Tuesday, September 6th.
+Four analysts have rated the stock with a hold rating and four have given a buy rating to the company’s stock.
+According to MarketBeat.com, Transocean has a consensus rating of “Moderate Buy” and an average price target of $4.52.

 About Transocean